 Esther Iverem is a multi-disciplinary artist, writer, producer and curator.
 Her diverse body of work, which includes a show on Pacifica Radio, four books, two digital media projects and several visual art exhibits, is about social justice and human existence—its history, current state and possible futures.
 Her work is also about the environment, including its mysteries extending into the universe.

 She is creator, producer and host of ‘On the Ground: Voices of Resistance From the Nation’s Capital’ on Pacifica Radio, founder of the pioneering Black website SeeingBlack.com and a founding member of DC Poets Against the War/Split This Rock.
-She is a recipient of numerous awards and honors, including a National Arts Journalism Fellowship at Columbia University.
+She is a recipient of numerous awards and honors.
+She is a 2018 Fellow in the Humanities for the DC Commission on the Arts and Humanities and received a National Arts Journalism Fellowship at Columbia University.
 Her latest book, Olokun of the Galaxy, uses poetry and images to tell a story of Olokun, an African spirit for the deepest ocean, and to honor the Earth’s ecosystem and the millions who perished during or descended from the Trans-Atlantic Slave Trade.
 She is also the author of We Gotta Have It: Twenty Years of Seeing Black at the Movies (Hachette Book Group) and two other books of poems, The Time: Portrait of a Journey Home and Living in Babylon (Africa World Press).